TokugawaTakeshi/Yamato-Daiwa-Automation/Documentation/API/ConfigurationFile/BrowserLiveReloading/BrowserLiveReloading.english.md

   <dd>false</dd>
 </dl>

-As default, local server using the HTTP port because basically no security requires on local development mode.
+As default the local server uses the HTTP port because basically no security requires on local development mode.
 However, if it is required to approximate the local development mode to production mode where for today HTTPS is de facto required, set this option to `true`.
-But in this case, two things are required to be done:
+But in this case, the following two things are required to be done:

-1. The creating of SSL certificate
+1. Create the SSL certificate
 2. Convince the browser that this certificate is reliable.
 This procedure is operationing system dependent.